On July 25, 2017 at 6.30 pm,

 lecture-discussion series "Jewish Days in the City Hall: (Un)Displayed Past in East European"

-will continue with a lecture by Vadim Altskan on "The Missing Page in Museums: The History of Jewish Communities as Part of the Multiethnic Heritage of Ukraine."
+was continued with a lecture by Vadim Altskan on "The Missing Page in Museums: The History of Jewish Communities as Part of the Multiethnic Heritage of Ukraine."

 (1, Rynok sq.).
 Admission free.